hapax/hapax.github.io/assets/visual-qft.md

 computers are more powerful than classical ones.
 But this leads to two
 problems: how can we effectively use a big Hilbert space?
 And how can we picture what's going on?
-It turns out that, sometimes, these questions have the same answer.
+It turns out that, sometimes, the answers coincide.
-In seeking a convenient way to visualize high-dimensional Hilbert spaces, we will stumble onto the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing that underlies dramatic speedups like Shor's algorithm.
+In this tutorial, we will see that, in seeking a convenient way to visualize high-dimensional Hilbert spaces, we will naturally arrive at the *quantum Fourier transform* (QFT), a workhorse protocol in quantum computing underlying dramatic quantum speedups like Shor's algorithm.

 <figure>
     <div style="text-align:center"><img src